 $ sudo zypper addrepo "https://download.opensuse.org/repositories/devel:/languages:/php/${repo_label}/devel:languages:php.repo"

-Importing the published .repo file creates the devel_languages_php alias automatically, which is used in the later search step.
+Importing the published .repo file creates the devel_languages_php alias automatically, which is used in the later search and install commands.

 4. Refresh the new repository metadata and import its signing key.